Chew on These Holiday Safety Tips Before Chowing Down

 There’s plenty to eat almost everywhere you go during the holidays.
-Cooked meats, bright green salads, cookie dough and delicious desserts made with raw eggs.
-But how well we cook that turkey or ham, and whether we wash the greens thoroughly or buy pasteurized eggs, can make the meal delightful or a disaster.
+Cooked meats, bright green salads, cookie dough for baking, and delicious desserts made with raw eggs are often on the menu.
+But how well the greens are washed, the turkey or ham are cooked, and whether the eggs used are pasteurized, can make the meal delightful or a disaster.

-A meat thermometer and soap and water are essential tools for a successful holiday meal.
+A meat thermometer and soap and water are essential tools for food safety.

 “Campylobacter grows on meat and it can easily get in your body and cause infection.
 But that won’t be a problem if the food is cooked completely; for poultry,165°is key.
 Bacteria can grow rapidly in the danger zone between 40° and 140°,” said Pimentel.